 Use the inverted pyramid structure

 The inverted pyramid structure is used to ensure the most important information is featured at the top of the release.
-That way, if an editor cuts out the final paragraph, the key message will still be included.
+That way, if an editor cuts out the final paragraph, the key messages will still be included.

 Remember, media people are busy people, so it’s crucial to catch their attention straight away.